simon-ritchie/apysc/docs_src/source/graphics_draw_polygon.md

 ## Return value

-`draw_polygon` interface will return the `Polygon` instance, and that has the basic interface as same as the other type graphics instances.
+The `draw_polygon` interface returns the `Polygon` instance.
+And that has the basic interface as same as the other type graphics instances.
 The `Polygon` instance also has the `append_line_point` method interface to append points dynamically.

-For instance, the following code is appending the point and changing from the triangle to the rectangle.
+For instance, the following code appends the point and changes from the triangle to the rectangle.

 ```py
 # runnable